 So, if you’re wondering if you should file a claim, review the step-by-step guide below before contacting your insurance company.

 Unfortunately, this guide only applies to physical damage you cause to your vehicle.
 Bodily injury claims tend to be so significant they outweigh this calculation.
 Moreover, if you’re the at-fault party in an accident, you are at the discretion of the other driver in terms of whether you can avoid insurance company involvement.
 If the other driver does not want to be paid out-of-pocket for the damage, which is common, you don’t have a choice.
 Also, we’re primarily talking about collision coverage.
-Comprehensive or uninsured property damage claims typically rated on your premium as not-at-fault accidents.
+Comprehensive or uninsured property damage claims are typically rated on your premium as not-at-fault accidents.
 Typically, they raise premiums by 1-2% per year.